JohNan/homeassistant-wellbeing/README.md

 ### Supported and tested devices

 - Pure A9 Air Purifier
+- Well A7 Air Purifier

 ### Install with HACS (recommended)
 Add the url to the repository as a custom integration.